 Through the Standards, Safety and Quality Committee, the documents that define the standards of the delivery of critical care medicine in the UK are updated and new standards and guidelines are produced.
 This is an important aspect of the work of the Society in ensuring that the patients receive safe, high quality care.
-A number of new standards are in preparation.
+A number of new standards are in preparation and new procedures are being developed to secure NICE accreditation of future standards.
+The committee works in conjunction with the Faculty of Intensive Care Medicine.

-The Society hosted its annual scientific meeting, which attracted a record number of delegates, with presentations from international speakers.
+The Society hosted its annual scientific meeting in London, which attracted a large number of delegates, with presentations from international speakers.
 The educational programme continued to benefit from support and participation from its industry partners.
 The Society's programme of one day seminars and training workshops continues to develop.